Information for disabled visiting fans to Pride Park Stadium

 The hotel has a number of accessible rooms that offer wider entry and bathroom doorways, mid-height light switches and power outlets, maneuvering space on both sides of the bed, wheeled shower chair, grab rails and raised toilet seat in the bathrooms.
 A vibrating pillow is available on request.

-(please note that the information posted above has been taken from the hotels access statement or from information given by the hotel.)
+(Please note that the information posted above has been taken from the hotels access statement or from information given to DCDSC by the hotel.
+Please check that the hotel meets your needs before booking)